ThibaultG94/ai-learning/README.md

 ---

-Created with 💜 by [Your Name] and Claude
+Created with 💜 by Thibault and Claude